AgileRL/AgileRL/docs/evolvable_networks/index.rst

 we just create a head to the the network that processed the encoded observations into an apprioriate number of outputs (for e.g. policies or critics).
 Off-the-shelf ``EvolvableNetwork``'s in AgileRL natively support the following observation spaces:

   - :class:`~gymnasium.spaces.Box`: Use an ``EvolvableMLP``, ``EvolvableCNN``, or ``EvolvableLSTM`` as the encoder, depending on the dimensionality of the observation space.
-- :class:`~gymnasium.spaces.Dict`: Use an ``EvolvableMultiInput`` as the encoder.
-- :class:`~gymnasium.spaces.Tuple`: Use an ``EvolvableMultiInput`` as the encoder.
+  - :class:`~gymnasium.spaces.Dict` / :class:`~gymnasium.spaces.Tuple`: Use an ``EvolvableMultiInput`` as the encoder.
-- :class:`~gymnasium.spaces.MultiBinary`: Use an ``EvolvableMLP`` as the encoder.
-- :class:`~gymnasium.spaces.MultiDiscrete`: Use an ``EvolvableMLP`` as the encoder.
+  - :class:`~gymnasium.spaces.MultiBinary` / :class:`~gymnasium.spaces.MultiDiscrete`: Use an ``EvolvableMLP`` as the encoder.

 The encoder processes observations into a latent space, which is then processed by the head network (usually a ``EvolvableMLP``) to form the final output of the network.
 The following networks, common in a variety of reinforcement learning algorithms, are available in AgileRL:

   - :class:`~agilerl.networks.q_networks.QNetwork`: Outputs a state-action value given an observation and action (used in e.g. DQN).
   - :class:`~agilerl.networks.q_networks.RainbowQNetwork`: Uses a distributional dueling architecture to output a distribution of state-action values given an observation and action (used in e.g. Rainbow DQN).
   - :class:`~agilerl.networks.q_networks.ContinuousQNetwork`: Outputs a continuous state-action value given an observation and action (used in e.g. DDPG, TD3).
   - :class:`~agilerl.networks.value_networks.ValueNetwork`: Outputs a single value given an observation (used in e.g. PPO, bandit algorithms).
   - :class:`~agilerl.networks.actors.DeterministicActor`: Outputs deterministic actions given an observation (used in e.g. DDPG, TD3).
   - :class:`~agilerl.networks.actors.StochasticActor`: Outputs stochastic actions given an observation (used in e.g. PPO).

 .. note::
     All ``EvolvableNetwork`` objects expect that the only modules that contribute towards its mutation method are the encoder and head networks.
 This is